Odesza: 2017: A Moment Apart and 2017 A Moment Apart Tour

 On April 25, 2017, Odesza released two digital singles, "Late Night" and "Line of Sight" featuring WYNNE and Mansionair.
 On June 12, 2017, the duo released two additional digital singles ("Meridian" and "Corners of the Earth" featuring RY X), and announced a September 8 release date for their third studio album, A Moment Apart.
 An additional single ("Higher Ground" featuring Naomi Wild) was released after having been leaked online.
 Following the release of the album, a world tour was announced with dates across Australia, Europe, and North America.
 The 2017 A Moment Apart Tour was met with great response, selling out large venues such as Staples Center and Barclays Center.

-Tracks from A Moment Apart have been widely used across the media; "Across the Room" (featuring Leon Bridges) was used on Grey's Anatomy S14E05, "Danger Zone"; "A Moment Apart" in GoPro Hero6's commercial and as a song on a radio station in Forza Horizon 4; "Late Night" for Acura.
+Tracks from A Moment Apart have been widely used across the media; "Across the Room" (featuring Leon Bridges) was used on Grey's Anatomy S14E05, "Danger Zone"; "A Moment Apart" in GoPro Hero 6's commercial and as a song on a radio station in Forza Horizon 4 as well as for the game's main theme.
+Late Night" was used for Acura.
 "La Ciudad" was used as one of the background tracks to EA Sports’ FIFA 18.

 On October 26, 2017, Odesza made their debut television appearance on Jimmy Kimmel Live! performing "Line of Sight" featuring WYNNE and "Higher Ground" featuring Naomi Wild.
 On November 28, 2017, A Moment Apart was nominated for Best Dance/Electronic Album at the 60th Annual Grammy Awards; their single "Line of Sight" featuring WYNNE & Mansionair was nominated for Best Dance Recording.

 2018–2019: 2018 A Moment Apart Tour, "Loyal" and Sundara

 On December 4, 2017, Odesza announced the continuation of their A Moment Apart Tour, kicking off February 2, 2018 at Laneway Festival.
 On January 2, 2018, Odesza announced they would be joining the Coachella 2018 lineup, playing on Sunday night before Eminem.
 On January 9, "Corners of the Earth" was chosen to be used as the Winter Olympics Anthem.

 On September 12, 2018, Odesza released their 11th single, “Loyal”.
-“Loyal” is also on A Moment Apart (Delxue Edition).
+“Loyal” is also on A Moment Apart (Deluxe Edition).
 It peaked at 19th on the US dance chart.
 “Loyal” gained more popularity when it was featured on Apple’s “Apple's Big News in 108 seconds” and "iPhone Xr" advertisements, these adverts also premiered on the same date as Loyal suggesting that Apple and ODESZA had an agreement to release the two at the same time.
 Additionally, "Loyal" was used in an advertisement for the Nissan Juke.

 “Loyal” was also used in the release trailer for the Fortune Island expansion of the 2018 video game Forza Horizon 4.

 On October 16, 2018, Foreign Family Collective announced its first Odesza-curated festival, Sundara, held at the all-inclusive Barceló Resort in Riviera Maya, Mexico.
 The four-day festival ran from March 13–16, and featured major acts like RL Grime, Rüfüs du Sol, Alison Wonderland, Jai Wolf, and many more.